actinia-org/actinia-introduction/docs/index.md

 Here we use the command line and the `curl` software to communicate with the actinia server.
 Optionally, to beautify the output, we use the `jq` command-line JSON processor which helps to turn the output into something human readable ([download jq](https://stedolan.github.io/jq/download/)).

-Hint: If you have troubles to use `jq` on command line, you can also use it in a browser at [https://jqplay.org/](https://jqplay.org/): copy the JSON code into the "JSON" field, then a `.` into the "Filter" field and it with show the result.
+Hint: If you have troubles to use `jq` on command line, you can also use it in a browser at [https://jqplay.org/](https://jqplay.org/): copy the JSON code into the "JSON" field, then a `.` into the "Filter" field and it will show the result.

 **Preparation:**